tarandeept/webreg-api/README.md

 - Instructor field has STAFF appended to the beginning of many instructors names
 - This is a bug that exists within scraper.py
 - The HTML parsing of the instructor field needs to be adjusted to account for STAFF

+Note: This project is no longer being maintained.
+The API endpoint is no longer running.